 Not to say that there aren't stupid things in the seven years of systematic philosophy and theology undertaken by every pope, bishop and priest.
 For example, Thomas Aquinas said that when fire is applied to the substance of wood it produces the substance of ash.
 No modern person talks that way.
 Aquinas used the descriptive word 'substance' because he could see the effect but had absolutely no idea of the cause.
 Any child can see that he was simply ignorant of chemistry - it hadn't been invented yet.
-Fifty plus years ago I was outraged that lecturers accepted this, but now realise that a word can have twelve definitions in a dictionary that are all wrong but the devil is in the detail and the thirteenth may be right.
+At the time I was outraged that lecturers accepted this, but now realise that a word can have twelve definitions in a dictionary that are all wrong but the devil is in the detail and the thirteenth may be right.
 The Church was prepared to ignore all the rubbish because the word 'substance' has some connection with Aquinas's theology, which is what they were trying to conserve.

 The other thing that changed my view was the fact that Thomas Kuhn had written his book, not that I would ever read it - enough Aristotle already! - but Kuhn gave a name to what had happened.
 He talked about a 'paradigm shift'.
 The Scholastic discourse had collapsed at the end of the thirteenth century, which is to say it no longer made sense, you couldn't produce anything new, the disciplinary matrix was gone.
 Why has the Church operated in a failed paradigm for all these centuries, teaching these concepts to modern people who live on the other side of the paradigm shift?
 Because how else were they going to access Aquinas?
 The answer of course is a bit of systems analysis and systems design.
 Any computer programmer who has converted a legacy program to a new platform can tell you the Church has to deconstruct Scholasticism, extract the teaching and put it in a new context.